Homepage

 Lis Cuesta shouts a "Long Live Free Cuba!" alongside a controversial video about Martí and foreign intervention

-Power fears free speech
+Power fears the free word

 Marco Rubio: “We would love to see a regime change in Cuba.”

-"They lack dignity and c*nts": official journalist Oliver Zamora defends Arleen Rodríguez amidst the controversy
+"They lack dignity and balls": pro-government journalist Oliver Zamora defends Arleen Rodríguez amid the controversy

 Mike Hammer: "Martí inspires the realization of a free, dignified, and prosperous Cuba."